BobAubouin/Python_Anesthesia_Simulator/paper/PAS_paper.md

 Because it is a long term process to clinically test a control method for drug injection, a lot of papers only rely on simulations to demonstrate the advantages of their proposition.
 However, two meta-studies agree on the fact that automated control during anesthesia brings better stability to the physiological signals during the procedure @brogiClinicalPerformanceSafety2017, @puriMulticenterEvaluationClosedLoop2016.
 Since the methods were first tested on simulation and obtain then good performances in clinical situation it could be conclude that simulation are realistic enough to be used as a first test.

 In addition of being way faster than clinical test, simulation also allow the researchers to used the same framework to compare their methods.
 Up to now, many different controllers have been proposed and tested on their own framework and it is often hard to compare them properly.
 This is made worse by the fact that the code of the algorithms is almost never open-source which makes hard the reproducibility of the results (to the authors knowledge @comanAnesthesiaGUIDEMATLABTool2022 is the only open-source controller for anesthesia).
 Ionescu *et al.* recently address this issue by providing an open-source anesthesia simulator to the community in @ionescuOpenSourcePatient2021a.
 If this this a first step to a FAIR (Findable, Accessible, Interoperable, Reusable) science, it can be improved.
 In fact, the measurement noise and disturbance scenarios are still not specified.
 Moreover, while the simulator could incorporate them, the level of uncertainty to take into account in the patient model is also not fixed.
 Finally, the metrics used to compare the performances must be explicit and used by all to compare our controls methods.

 With the Python Anesthesia Simulator we proposed a full pipeline to test control methods for drug dosage in anesthesia.
 By using *Pyhton*, an open-source language, we hope that everyone will be able to use our simulator.
-If the control community have been historically using MATLAB we believed that the use of python is not a big step.
-Moreover, the use of the control package [@fullerPythonControlSystems2021] make the transition even easier with Matlab compatibility functions.
+If the control community have been historically using MATLAB, the use of the control package [@fullerPythonControlSystems2021] in our simulator helps to transition with Matlab compatibility functions.
+Moreover, from a interdisciplinare point of view, Python is already widely used by the data-science and machine learning community.
+On the anesthesia topic, the database *VitalDB* [@leeVitalRecorderFree2018] have a Python API and could be used to propose data-based approach.

 In addition to all the model available to link drugs to their effect some usefull functionalities are available in PAS: